orangedaisy/bshowco/what-i-do.md

 need from real users of our applications.
 Where necessary, I work with our executives to present research findings, discuss mockup proposals, and gather any necessary input about our internal goals for a particular set of work.

+### Where can I view examples of your work at FPX?

+Due to the nature of my work with FPX, I am usually unable to discuss the details of those projects.
+If there's anything you'd like to know about my work as a User Experience Engineer for FPX, [reach out over email](mailto:bobby.showalter@gmail.com) and I'll do my best to help answer your questions.